christiangerbig/next-js-tailwind-example/README.md

 ### TailwindCSS

-For the case if there are more than 5 css style classnames, I suggest that the classnames could be written with template literals, each classname in a separate line to make it easier to read.
-Here is an example how this code could look like:
+For the case if there are more than 5 css style classnames, the classnames could be written with template literals, each classname in a separate line to make it easier to read.
+Here is an example how this code looks like:

 ```javascript
 <div